tucats/ego/LANGUAGE.md

 This creates a variable named `base` that is in the root symbol table, with the value of the given expression.
 If you do not specify an expression, the variable is created as an empty-string.

+## @localization <a name="at-localization"></a>
+The `@localization` directive defines localized string properties for any supported language in the current Ego program.
+The directive stores data in the localization properties dictionary, which can be accessed using the i18n.T() function.
+The localization is defined using structure notation, with a field for each language.
+Within each language is are fields for each message property.
+The property name is the field name (which can be in double quotes if it is not a valid identifier) and the value is the loacalized string.

+    @localization {
+        "en": {
+            "hello.msg": "hello, {{.Name}}",
+            "goodby.msg": "goodbye"
+        },
+        "fr": {
+            "hello.msg": "bonjour, {{.Name}}",
+            "goodbye.msg": "au revoir"
+        },
+        "es": {
+            "hello.msg": "hola, {{.Name}}",
+            "goodbye.msg":"adios"
+        }
+    }

+    func main{
+        m := i18n.T("hello.msg", {Name: "Tom"})
+        fmt.Println(m)
+    }

+There can be only on `@localization` specification in a given program.
+It can appear before or after the functions in the program (it is processed during compilation).

+Use the `i18n.T()` function to get the localized string value.
+In the above example, the optional second argument is used, which contains a parameter map for each item called out in the message text.
+Note that the message text is compiled and executed as a template, so you can reference the named values but also generate loops, etc. as needed.

+An optional third argument indicates the language code ("en", "fr", "es", etc.) to use.
+If omitted, the current session's language is used.
+In the case of a web service, the sevice may wish to ascertain the caller's language to provde language-specific web results.

 ## @template <a name="at-template"></a>